top of page

 “In this show, I talk about sex, death, pedophilia, race, religion, disability, free speech, global warming, the holocaust, and Elton John.
 If you don’t approve of jokes about any of these things, then please don’t watch.
 You won’t enjoy it, and you’ll get upset.”

-So this show is called Armageddon, and it’s all about how I think humanity might end, ’cause there’s a long list of possibilities.
-It could be anything from global warming, the rise of the pandemic, nuclear war, our own stupidity, basically.

-’Cause we are getting more stupid as a species.
+So this show is called Armageddon, and it’s all about how I think humanity might end.
+There’s a long list of possibilities.
+It could be anything from global warming, the rise of the pandemic, nuclear war, or our own stupidity.
+Basically, we are getting more stupid as a species.
 No doubt about that.

 You can now do a university degree course in Taylor Swift.
-How fucking low, academically, can you go?
+How low can you go, academically?

 On a serious note, I’ve been doing a lot of video messages recently for terminally-ill children.
 Only if they request it, obviously.
 I don’t burst into hospitals and go, “Wake up, Baldy.
 Look, me twerking on TikTok.
 Look.”

 These are all jokes, okay?
-In fact, I don’t even use that word in real life, the r-word.
+In fact, I don’t even use that word in real life—the r-word.
 “You just used it.
 Rick.”
 “Yeah, in a joke.
 That’s not real life, is it?
 I’m playing a role.”
 “You sounded pretty convincing.”
 “Yeah, ’cause I’m good.”

-“As soon as it goes on Netflix or as soon as someone writes up a joke that says this is offensive, people go, ‘Oh, that’s offensive.’
+“I can play to a million people, and I won’t get a complaint,” Gervais told BBC Radio 5.
+“As soon as it goes on Netflix or someone writes up a joke that says this is offensive, people go, ‘Oh, that’s offensive.’
 They haven’t even heard the joke.
 They weren’t there.
 Ignore them.
 They don’t count.
 They have no effect on me.
-They don’t count.
-They’re hecklers.
+They’re hecklers.”

+Armageddon was nominated by the Grammy Awards for Best Comedy Album.
 “Some people think that a joke is a window to the comedian’s true soul,” Gervais said.
 “It’s just not true.
 It’s a joke.”

 Frank Mastropolo is the author of 100 Funniest Comedy Albums, part of the Greatest Performances series.
 For more on our latest projects, visit Edgar Street Books.